The Freetrade SIPP

 HMRC practice and the laws relating to pension taxation are complex and depend on individual circumstances and changes which cannot be foreseen.

-This product is an investment regulated by the Financial Conduct Authority.
-The Freetrade SIPP is operated by Gaudi Regulated Services Limited who is authorised and regulated by the Financial Conduct Authority with permission to establish, operate and wind up personal pension schemes.
+This product is a personal pension plan regulated by the Financial Conduct Authority.
+The Freetrade SIPP is operated by Platform One Limited who is authorised and regulated by the Financial Conduct Authority with permission to establish, operate and wind up personal pension schemes.

 This Key Features Document gives a summary of the Freetrade SIPP.
 It does not include all the definitions, exclusions or terms and conditions.

-The full contractual terms are set out in the Trust Deed and Rules and the Terms and Conditions.
+The full contractual terms are set out in the Trust Deed and Rules and the SIPP Terms.
+You should also read the Freetrade Terms and Conditions which you will need to agree to before applying for a Freetrade SIPP.
 If you would like copies of these, or clarification of any of the information provided in this document, please contact Freetrade through in-app chat on the Freetrade mobile app.

-The Scheme Administrator of the Freetrade SIPP is Gaudi Regulated Services Limited.
+The Scheme Administrator of the Freetrade SIPP is Platform One Limited.

-The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Operator is Gaudi Regulated Services Limited.
+The Trustee of the Freetrade SIPP is Gaudi Trustees Limited and the Operator is Platform One Limited.